Differential information theory: Differential Information Theory

-The choice for the logarithmic function is motivated by the fact that it characterizes the additive nature of entropy and information \emph{exactly}.
-At the heart of the concept of information there is a specific interaction between multiplication and addition, that satisfies our intuition about the behaviour of information.
+The choice for the logarithmic function is motivated by the fact that it characterizes the additive nature of information \emph{exactly}.
+There is a specific interaction between multiplication and addition, that satisfies our intuition about the behaviour of information.
 First we want information to be \emph{additive}: if we get two messages that have no mutual information we want the total information of the set of messages to be the sum of the information in the separate messages:

 \begin{definition} [Additivity Constraint:]

 \end{definition}

 We want higher numbers to contain more information: